-In every P90X Review I write, you’ll get a fair and honest review.
+In all of my P90X Reviews, you’ll get a fair and honest review.
 At least, it will be “fair and honest” in my opinion.
-P90X Legs and Back is not one of my favorites.
-But then again, I’m sure there are people out there, that absolutely love it.
+P90X Legs and Back is not one of my favorites, but its extremely important to build strength.
+While leg day is never my favorite workout, I know there are people that LOVE Leg day!
 If you’re one of those people that love/hate this workout, comment below, all comments are welcome.
 (Further down the page I also want to share with you how you can download P90X, so read to the end to get all the information).

 I really only have two reasons for my “less than favorable” opinion.
 The first reason, I can’t seem to walk normal for a couple of days afterward.
 Sure I could back off the workout some, but I can’t seem to do that.
 On the bright side of that, at least it’s working!
 The second reason, it seems that this workout focuses on my glutes more than anything else.
 I guess that’s a good thing to some degree, but I would like to get more into my quadriceps.
 And that’s it, my two reasons for not ranking this workout as a “favorite”.
 With that aside, it’s still important to get in a good leg workout, so this remains in the rotation.
 I do make some modifications, so that it fits my style a bit more, and works my quads a bit more.
 This workout may work for you “as is” so use it this way several times to see how it goes.
 So lets get to the review.